The image below provides an overview of the project assessment process.

 Your project may require significant surgery, based on the assessment"treatment plan," to preserve its benefit and budget integrity.

-Post-project assessments may be an After Action Dialogue, aka lessons learned.
+Post-project assessments may take the form of an After Action Dialogue, also known as lessons learned.

-A post-project assessment will cover and bring to closure many, if not all, of the topics addressed in prior assessments.
+A post-project assessment will address and bring closure to many, if not all, of the topics covered in previous assessments.

-Facilitate one or more workshops with critical constituents, partners, and team members:
+Facilitate one of more workshops with key stakeholders, partners, and team members.

 Increase project success rates by embracing objective peer reviews or assessments.